ndronos/c-nomorph/HowStufWorks.md

 be sure to know the operator precedence
 (or the order in which the program will perform each operation in expression)...

+If you are learning C, make it a priority to familiarize yourself with all of its primitive datatypes and operations and the precedence for operations in the same expression.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```